 The Metro Boston CIT TTAC trainings include: CIT, CIT Recertification, Advanced De-Escalation and Documentation, Blue Courage, Whole Health Resilience, Mind, Body & Spirit, CIT for Dispatch in addition to specialized topics related to behavioral health.
 Consultation is available to assist departments in implementing CIT; data collection and community collaborations.

-Communities Served: Acton, Andover, Arlington, Babson College, Bedford, Belmont, Bentley University, Berklee College of Music, Beverly, Billerica, Boston, Boxborough, Boxford, Brandeis University, Brookline, Burlington, Bunker Hill Community College, Cambridge, Cambridge Health Alliance, Chelmsford, Chelsea, Clinton, College of Holy Cross, Concord, Danvers, Dracut, East Longmeadow, Endicott College, Essex, Everett, Fall River, Federal Reserve, Fort Devens, Georgetown, Gloucester, Groveland, Hanscom Air Force Base (66th Security Forces Squadron), Harvard University, Haverhill, Hingham, Ipswich, Lawrence, Lexington, Littleton, Lowell, Lynn, Lynnfield, Malden, Manchester-by-the-Sea, Marblehead, Massachusetts State Police, Maynard, MBTA, Medford, Melrose, Merrimac, Middleton, Mount Wachusett Community College, National Park Services, New England Center and Home for Veterans, Newbury, North Reading, Peabody, Reading, Revere, Rockport, Rowley, Salem, Sherborn, Somerville, South Hadley, Stoneham, Swampscott, Tewksbury, Topsfield, Tufts University, University of Massachusetts Boston, Wakefield, Waltham, Watertown, Weston, Wilmington, Winchester, Winthrop, and Woburn
+Communities Served: Acton, Andover, Arlington, Babson College, Bedford, Belmont, Bentley University, Berklee College of Music, Bentley University, Beverly, Billerica, Boston, Boxborough, Boxford, Brandeis University, Brookline, Burlington, Bunker Hill Community College, Cambridge, Cambridge Health Alliance, Chelmsford, Chelsea, Clinton, College of Holy Cross, Concord, Danvers, Dracut, East Longmeadow, Endicott College, Essex, Everett, Fall River, Federal Reserve, Fort Devens, Georgetown, Gloucester, Groveland, Hanscom Air Force Base (66th Security Forces Squadron), Harvard University, Hamilton, Haverhill, Hingham, Ipswich, Lawrence, Lexington, Littleton, Lowell, Lynn, Lynnfield, Malden, Manchester-by-the-Sea, Manchester (VA), Marblehead, Massachusetts State Police, Maynard, MBTA, Medford, Melrose, Merrimac, Middleton, Mount Wachusett Community College, National Park Services, New England Center and Home for Veterans, Newbury, North Reading, Peabody, Reading, Revere, Rockport, Rowley, Salem, Sherborn, Somerville, South Hadley, Stoneham, Swampscott, Tewksbury, Topsfield, Tufts University, Tyngsborough, University of Massachusetts Boston, Wakefield, Waltham, Watertown, Weston, Westford, Wilmington, Winchester, Winthrop, and Woburn

 If you don’t see your community listed, but would like to learn more about CIT training and implementation please contact Jennifer Korn at jkorn@police.somerville.ma.us.